Alexandria's founded by Alexander

 Although the best-known caryatids are those of the Erechtheion on the Acropolis of Athens, they are a very common feature in Greek and Roman architecture.
 The caryatids guarding the entrance door of the Kast Hill tomb are slightly out of common because of their posture, facing each other in a mirror effect with an upraised arm in the center and the outside arm holding up their dress.

 Andrew Chugg shows us that the Amphipolis’ caryatids closely resemble the one found at Tralles (modern Aydin, Turkey) dating from the first century BC.
-He adds however that little has changed in the general representation of the caryatids, either for those from the Classical or from the Hellenistic periods.
+He adds however that little has changed in the general representation of the caryatids, either for those from the Classical or the Hellenistic periods.

-More interesting, I think, is his comparison with the miniature caryatids found on the throne of Eurydice, Alexander’s grandmother (Philip’s mother) that stood in her tomb at Aegae.
+More interesting, I think, is his comparison with the miniature caryatids found on the throne of Eurydice, Alexander’s grandmother (Philip’s mother) who stood in her tomb at Aegae.
 These caryatids, separated from each other by columns, also hold the ceiling with one arm while the other picks up their dresses but they show more dynamic in their movement.
-These caryatids, in combination with the now lost sphinxes, draw a clear parallel with Amphipolis and tend to point towards the burial site of a Macedonian queen of the fourth century BC.
+These caryatids, in combination with the now-lost sphinxes, draw a clear parallel with Amphipolis and tend to point towards the burial site of a Macedonian queen of the fourth century BC.
 A detail, but a rather important one, is that women and adolescent girls only served Macedonian queens and not their kings, meaning that they only appear in female burial sites.
 Andrew Chugg here quotes Plutarch and goes as far as to link the baskets in which Queen Olympias kept her snakes (λίκνων) to the baskets carried on the heads of the Amphipolis’ caryatids.
-This makes Olympias a favourite occupant of the Amphipolis tomb.
+This makes Olympias a favorite occupant of the Amphipolis tomb.

 He also mentions Diodorus who wrote that Cassander left Olympias behind where she fell after being murdered, but no source speaks of her burial.
 Yet it is unthinkable that Olympias’ relatives or supporters, or the Macedonians in general would not have provided a fitting burial to the mother of Alexander the Great.

 So far, we generally have accepted the idea that Olympias was buried at Pydna but this assumption seems to be solely based on a fragmentary inscription found in the area.
 The reconstruction of the text, i.e. filling in the blanks, is purely speculative and is subject to lots of interpretations.
-According to Andrew Chugg it is improbable that Olympias died at Pydna as her death occurred weeks after she surrendered to Cassander who had his hands full with the revolt in Amphipolis.
+According to Andrew Chugg, it is improbable that Olympias died at Pydna as her death occurred weeks after she surrendered to Cassander who had his hands full with the revolt in Amphipolis.
 It makes no sense for Cassander to stay in Pydna pending Olympias execution while he was so badly needed to defend his position in Amphipolis.

 Of course, this still doesn’t prove that Olympias is actually buried at Amphipolis even though she may be the main candidate.
 As stated earlier, second in line could be Roxane, for which I have my personal doubts since I cannot believe that the Macedonians treated her with enough reverence to build such a lavish burial site – even though she was the wife of their Alexander.